fortifiedid/ena-specifications/ena-oauth2-profile.md

 <a name="the-subject-claim"></a>
 #### 6.1.2.
 The Subject Claim

-In cases where an access token is obtained through a grant where no resource owner is involved, such as the [Client Credentials Grant](#client-credentials-grant), the `sub` claim SHOULD be assigned the same value as the `client_id`.
+In cases where an access token is obtained through a grant where no user is involved, such as the [Client Credentials Grant](#client-credentials-grant), the `sub` claim SHOULD be assigned the same value as the `client_id`.
 This requirement MAY be overridden if the protected resource has a different way to identify a client application than its registered identity.

-An access token obtained through a grant where no resource owner is involved MUST NOT assign the `sub` claim to the identity of a physical individual.
+An access token obtained through a grant where no user is involved MUST NOT assign the `sub` claim to the identity of a physical individual.
 However, if a resource owner (user) has authorized an application in advance, the access token MAY include identity claims for that user.
 How this is accomplished is out of scope for this profile.

-In cases where access tokens are obtained through grants involving a resource owner, such as the [Authorization Code Grant](#authorization-code-grant), the `sub` claim MUST be assigned an identifier that represents the resource owner (user).
+In cases where access tokens are obtained through grants involving a resource owner/user, such as the [Authorization Code Grant](#authorization-code-grant), the `sub` claim MUST be assigned an identifier that represents the resource owner/user.

 An authorization server MUST ensure that the protected resource(s) receiving the access token are authorized to receive the identity information contained in the `sub` claim.
 For example, if a protected resource is not authorized to receive a user's Swedish personal identity number, that identity MUST NOT be used as the `sub` claim.

-For user integrity reasons, it is RECOMMENDED that authorization servers choose a persistent identifier that does not reveal any personal identity information about the resource owner as the `sub` value, and extend the access token with authorized identity claims for the resource owner (if needed).
+For user integrity reasons, it is RECOMMENDED that authorization servers choose a persistent identifier that does not reveal any personal identity information about the user as the `sub` value, and extend the access token with authorized identity claims for the user (if needed).

 <a name="refresh-tokens"></a>
 ### 6.2.
 Refresh Tokens